How to Deal with Travel Fatigue as a Solo Adventure Traveler

 What is Travel Fatigue?

 Travel fatigue is a state of physical, mental, and emotional exhaustion that occurs after extended periods of travel.
-Unlike regular tiredness that can be alleviated with a good night's sleep, travel fatigue is more persistent and can affect your overall well-being.
+The challenge, unlike regular tiredness that can be alleviated with a good night's sleep, travel fatigue is more persistent and can affect your overall well-being.
 Symptoms include constant tiredness, lack of motivation, irritability, difficulty concentrating, and a general sense of being overwhelmed.
 For solo travelers, this fatigue can be particularly challenging as there's no one to share the load or provide support.

 Causes of Travel Fatigue